BU 11 LRT station

-The Bandar Utama 11 LRT station (shortened as BU 11 station) is a Light Rapid Transit (LRT) station that serve the suburb of BU11 Bandar Utama, Petaling Jaya Malaysia serves as one of the stations on the Shah Alam line.
+The Bandar Utama 11 LRT station (shortened as BU 11 station) is a Light Rapid Transit (LRT) station that serve the suburb of BU 11 Bandar Utama, Petaling Jaya Malaysia serves as one of the stations on the Shah Alam line.
 The station is located next to SPRINT Highway Damansara Toll Plaza.The station is an elevated rapid transit station in forming part of the Klang Valley Integrated Transit System.

 History

 This is the third station along the RM9 billion line project, with the line's maintenance depot located in Johan Setia, Klang.
-This LRT station will be expected to be operational in late 2025.
-It will have facilities such as kiosks, restrooms, elevators, taxi stands, and feeder buses.
+It has facilities such as kiosks, restrooms, elevators, taxi stands, and feeder buses.